gdmoney/quotes/README.md

 *****

+**"I think and think and think.
+I've thought myself out of happiness one million times, but never once into it."**
+-- *Jonathan Safran Foer*

 **"Our lives are not our own.
 We are bound to others, past and present, and by each crime and every kidness, we birth our future."**
 -- *David Mitchell*